Master's Degree I level | A.A. 2026-2027

 Career Opportunities

-The MICAD Master prepares professionals with advanced theoretical and practical skills in the field of Cooperation and Development, providing useful tools to tackle complex challenges in international contexts.
+The MICAD Master Programme prepares professionals with advanced theoretical and practical skills in the field of Cooperation and Development, providing useful tools to tackle complex challenges in international contexts.

 - International organizations and specialized agencies